F (psychedelic): Pharmacodynamics

 F showed an affinity (K_{i}) of 388 nM for the serotonin 5-HT_{2} receptor, which was 21-fold lower than that of DOM.
 It fully substituted for LSD in rodent drug discrimination tests, albeit with about 14-fold lower potency than DOM.
 In subsequent publications by the same research group, it was said that F failed to show LSD-like activity, was "nearly inactive in an in vivo behavioral assay for hallucinogen-like activity in rats", or had "dramatically attenuated LSD-like behavioral effects in rats".

 Chemistry

+Analogues

+Analogues of F include DOET, 6-APDB, and MMDA-2, among others.

 Derivatives

 Derivatives of F, including F-2 and F-22, are known.
 They were described by Shulgin in his 1991 book PiHKAL (Phenethylamines I Have Known and Loved).
 These compounds feature one or two methyl groups at the distal position of the attached tetrahydrofuran ring.
 Both compounds were inactive as psychedelic drugs at the assessed doses in humans.
 F was 3-fold more potent than F-2 in animal studies.